 So what is the question?
 The hiring manager wants to know how you deal with the inevitable disagreement in the future.
 It’s not about who won and who lost – it’s about how everyone can win, together.
 Choose a time when the issue was solved and both sides (including you) compromised and both sides (including your boss or whoever you disagreed with) also had a bit of winning.

-Admit That You Disagree With Your Boss Sometimes
+Admit That You Disagreed With Your Boss Sometimes

 While this question can feel awkward to answer, it’s essential that you admit that conflict exists.
 When a potential employee says that they never argue with anyone, it comes across as disingenuous and phony.
 Doing this can throw your honesty into question, including your other answers to other questions.
 Your answers need to be authentic, so it’s important that you have a real answer to this question.
 Transparency and authenticity are crucial for building trust.